 - Credit Card Rate: If the traveler charges expenses to a credit or debit card, the card issuer will perform the currency exchange.
 The rate will be detailed on the traveler’s card statement, which may be used as documentation of the exchange rate.
 Additional fees charged by the card issuer for foreign currency transactions may be reimbursed, if itemized and explained on the statement.

-Any deviations from the three methodologies above require documented approval from the respective Cabinet Officer.
+Any deviation from the methodologies above requires documented approval from the respective Cabinet Officer.

 - Alcoholic beverages